The change is necessary, and is very important for the growth of a company. But change can be difficult and hard for individuals.

 ADKAR change model is designed to eliminate the resistance to change.
 This model is developed for making change easy for organizations as well as individuals.

-It aims to make the necessary transformation with less resistance.
-It is being created by Jeffrey Hiatt, the founder of Prosci.
+Also, It aims to make the necessary transformation with less resistance.
+So, It is being created by Jeffrey Hiatt, the founder of Prosci.

 ADKAR stands for Awareness, Desire, Knowledge, Ability, and Reinforcement.